"Experience the quiet beauty of Voyageurs National Park" by NPS , public domain

 Rainy Lake Visitor Center

 Located on the shore of Black Bay with views across the water to the Kabetogama Peninsula.
-The Rainy Lake Visitor Center is open year-round, although hours of operation vary with the season.
-Call ahead, or stop by for the most current information and for help with trip planning (218) 286-5258.
+The Rainy Lake Visitor Center hours of operation vary with the season.
+Call ahead or stop by for the most current information and for help with trip planning (218) 286-5258.
 The visitor center offers an exhibit area, displays, a bookstore, a staffed information desk, a children's activity table, and a theater for viewing the park film.

 Located on the shore of Black Bay with views across the water to the Kabetogama Peninsula.
 This visitor center serves people in the northern part of the park and is located 11 miles East on Highway 11 from International Falls, Minnesota.